 Overview

-An HE STA can use Compressed BlockAck frame or Multi-STA BlockAck frame after setting up a block ack agreement.
-An HE STA shall support generation of Compressed BlockAck frames if HT-immediate BA is supported in the role of recipient (see 10.24.7.1 (Introduction).
-An HE STA shall support generation of Multi-STA BlockAck frame if either UL MU operation (see 27.5.2 (UL MU operation)) or multi-TID A-MPDU operation (27.10.4 (A-MPDU with multiple TIDs)) is supported in the role of recipient.
+[CID6608, CID8459]An HE STA shall support generation of Compressed BlockAck frames if HT-immediate BA is supported in the role of recipient (see 10.24.7.1 (Introduction).
+An HE STA shall support generation of Multi-STA BlockAck frame if either multi-TID A-MPDU operation (27.10.4 (A-MPDU with multiple TIDs)) is supported in the role of recipient.
+An HE non-AP STA shall support reception of Multi-STA BlockAck frame [CID9286, CID10329].

-An HE non-AP STA that sends a Multi-STA BlockAck frame shall set the AID subfield in the Per STA Info field of the Multi-STA BlockAck frame to 0 and the RA field to the BSSID when the intended receiver of the frame is the AP.
+An HE non-AP STA that sends a Multi-STA BlockAck frame shall set the AID subfield in the Per STA Info field of the Multi-STA BlockAck frame to 0 and the RA field to the MAC address of the intended receiver.
+[CID7653]

 When sending Multi-STA BlockAck frame, the HE STA shall transmit the Multi-STA BlockAck using one of rate, MCS, NSS that all of the acknowledgement receivers support.

-An HE STA may send a Multi-STA BlockAck frame in response to an HE trigger-based PPDU.
+An HE AP[CID7654] may send a Multi-STA BlockAck frame in response to an HE trigger-based PPDU.
 A Multi-STA BlockAck frame contains one or more BA Information fields with one or more AIDs and one or more different TIDs.
 An HE AP that transmits a Multi-STA BlockAck frame with different AID subfield values shall set the RA field to the broadcast address.
 An HE AP that transmits a Multi-STA BlockAck frame with a single AID subfield or with the same values of the AID subfield in Per STA Info subfields shall set the RA field to the address of the recipient STA that requested the Block Ack or to the broadcast address.
 An HE non-AP STA shall transmit a Multi-STA BlockAck frame with a single AID subfield or with the same values of the AID subfield in Per STA Info subfields and shall set the RA field to the address of the recipient STA that requested the Block Ack frame.

-An HE STA that supports Multi-STA BlockAck shall examine each received Multi-STA sent by an STA with which it has a BA agreement.
+An HE non-AP STA [CID10333] shall examine each received Multi-STA BlockAck frame [CID5174, CID6060, CID6611] sent by an HE STA with which it has a BA agreement.
 On receiving such a Multi-STA BlockAck frame a STA performs the following for each BA Information field with its AID:

 If the Ack Type field is 0 then the Block Ack Starting Sequence Control, TID and Block Ack Bitmap fields of the STA Info field are processed according to 10.24.7 (HT-immediate block ack extensions) and 27.3 (Fragmentation).

-If the Ack Type field is 1, then the STA Info field indicates either the acknowledgement of a single MPDU identified by the value of the TID or of all MPDUs carried in the eliciting PPDU, when the TID field is set to 14.
+If the Ack Type field is 1, then the STA Info field indicates either the acknowledgement of a single MPDU identified by the value of the TID [CID5650] or a single MPDU that is an Action frame or a PS Poll frame [CID5065] when the TID field is set to 15, or of all MPDUs carried in the eliciting PPDU, when the TID field is set to 14.

-An HE STA that receives a BlockAckReq frame or a MU-BAR variant Trigger frame that contains a Compressed BlockAckReq variant in the User Info field addressed to the STA shall respond with a BlockAck frame as defined in 10.24.7 (HT-immediate block ack extensions) or a Multi-STA BlockAck frame as defined in 27.4 (Block acknowledgement).
+An HE STA that receives a BlockAckReq frame or a MU-BAR variant Trigger frame that contains a Compressed BlockAckReq variant in the User Info field addressed to the STA, [CID3201] or a GCR MU-BAR Trigger frame that contains a Compressed BlockAckReq variant in the Common Info field shall respond with a BlockAck frame as defined in 10.24.7 (HT-immediate block ack extensions) or a Multi-STA BlockAck frame as defined in 27.4 (Block acknowledgement), with Starting Sequence Number subfield set to the Starting Sequence Number subfield of the Block Ack Request Starting Sequence Control subfield and the length of the Block Ack Bitmap subfield calculated as defined in 27.4.3[CID9737].